Device Spoofing vs. Domain Spoofing: What's the Difference?

 When you add a lot of new leads to your sales funnel through an ad campaign, you typically expect to see a commensurate increase in new customers.
 For example, if your normal lead-to-customer conversion ratio is 33%, and you add 10,000 new leads, you would expect roughly 3,300 new leads (give or take a few).

-However, if you’re experiencing extensive lead gene fraud because of fraudsters using device spoofing and other affiliate fraud tactics, you may notice a sharp drop in your lead-to-customer conversion ratio.
-Instead of adding 3,300 new customers for every 10,000 leads you pay for, you only get 300—dropping from a 33% conversion rate to a 3% conversion rate.
+However, if you’re experiencing extensive lead generation fraud because of fraudsters using device spoofing and other affiliate fraud tactics, you may notice a sharp drop in your lead-to-customer conversion ratio.
+Instead of adding 3,300 new customers for every 10,000 leads you pay for, you only get 300, dropping from a 33% conversion rate to a 3% conversion rate.

 This would obviously be a problem.
 A quick check of marketing metrics vs. sales metrics should easily reveal if there has been a large drop in conversion rates.
 This, in turn, could be a sign that someone is using device spoofing or other lead gen fraud techniques to target your ad campaigns.